-The Amazon Fire TV stick has become a new “must have” as I travel around the world.
-It’s an amazing device that allows me to take any hotel TV and use it to watch all my favorite TV and movies.
-In order to do this, however, I’ve needed to add a VPN to circumvent geo-restricted content.
-Here’s a quick tutorial on how to add a VPN to Amazon Fire TV.
+The Amazon Fire TV stick is one of the most popular streaming devices in the world, especially for travelers.
+It’s an amazing device that allows me to take any hotel TV in any country and use it to watch all my favorite TV shows and movies.
+Here’s a quick tutorial on how to install a VPN on Amazon Fire TV.

-When I’m traveling and staying in a hotel, I prefer to watch shows on a TV instead of a small phone or computer screen.
-Instead of being stuck with whatever’s on TV, though, the Amazon Fire TV stick allows me to plug into the hotel TV and watch whatever I want to watch.
+Personally, I prefer to watch shows on a TV instead of a small phone or computer screen.
+Instead of being stuck with local TV channels, though, the Amazon Fire TV stick allows me to plug into the hotel TV and watch whatever I want to watch.

 *Note: The links in this article may be affiliate links, which means that at no extra cost to you, I will be compensated if you choose to purchase any of these services.
 The benefit to you is that I’ve negotiated a bonus where you’ll receive an extra 3 months of free service when you sign on to ExpressVPN!

-How to Add a VPN to Amazon Fire TV Stick
+How to Install a VPN on Amazon Fire TV Stick

-Take a moment to watch the walkthrough video on how to add a VPN to Amazon Fire TV Stick below, or scroll down to read the full tutorial.
+Take a moment to watch the walk through video on how to install a VPN on Amazon Fire TV below, or scroll down to read the full tutorial.